TomfromBerlin/bashrc/README.md

 As you can see it is more readable.
 The result can be seen in the pics above.

 In case you want to have more colors invoke `allcolors` in a terminal.
 This will show you a lot of color codes and how they will look like.
 You can then add the desired color codes to the ~/shellcfg/.colors file and use them accordingly to format the prompt.
 Just try it.

+## Modifying
+If you want to modify the .bashrc and its associated files for other shells, feel free to do so.
+Just fork this repo and send me some love when you do so.
+Some comments within these files as well as some outputs appear to be in German.
+You can translate it by yourself or live with that.

 And now have fun!